 A Centuries Old Art: Book Binding and Marbled Paper

 Marbled paper is also a craft with a long history.
-Discovered more than 500 years ago, marbled paper is created by floating paints on water to create delicate, one-of-a-kind designs.
+Discovered over 1,000 years ago, marbled paper is created by floating paints on water to create delicate, one-of-a-kind designs.
 The pattern is printed and trimmed to decorate the outside and inside covers of the book.
 Our marbled paper, handmade in house by the artist, mirrors a classic pairing of book and paper arts.

 At Azalea Bindery, we provide full book binding services.
 We create books, photo albums, photo frames, boxes, and more.
 We also repair your treasured books.
 We can create one piece or a limited edition as well as make any size or proportion you require.
 With your inspiration, we craft book binding pieces that perfectly reflect your needs.